 After years of government siege and violence, Daraya's remaining residents and rebel fighters evacuated in late August after a deal with the government, which has since retaken control.

 Assad was joined at the prayers by several members of his ruling Baath party, as well as ministers and members of parliament.
-The mufti, or Muslim scholar, presiding over the prayers, hailed Daraya as an example for Syria, which has been ravaged by war since 2011.
+The mufti, or Muslim cleric, presiding over the prayers, hailed Daraya as an example for Syria, which has been ravaged by war since 2011.

 Rebels said they had been forced to agree the deal with the government after the siege created a humanitarian crisis for Daraya's remaining residents.